webmproject/libwebp/webp_js/README.md

 -   compile webp.js using 'emmake make'.

 -   that's it!
-Upon completion, you should have the webp.js and webp.wasm files generated.
+Upon completion, you should have the 'webp.js', 'webp.js.mem', 'webp_wasm.js' and 'webp_wasm.wasm' files generated.

 The callable JavaScript function is WebPToSDL(), which decodes a raw WebP bitstream into a canvas.
 See webp_js/index.html for a simple usage sample (see